ibm-cloud-docs/databases-for-postgresql/howto-wal2json.md

 PGSSLMODE=require pg_recvlogical -d <DATABASE NAME> -U repl -h <HOST> -p <PORT> --slot <SLOT NAME> --start -o pretty-print=1 -f -
 ```

-Create a table on `ibmclouddb` and insert some data.
-You should see the inserts come out in the terminal that is running `pg_recvlogical` Note that table creates will not appear.
+5. Create a table on `ibmclouddb` and insert some data.
+You should see the inserts come out in the terminal that is running `pg_recvlogical`.
+Note that table creates will not appear.

 ## Considerations